Nayyar Sultana: Personal life

-She married Darpan, her co-star and one of the foremost romantic hero in Pakistani film industry, at the pinnacle of her movie career and had two sons Qaisar and Ali.
-His elder brother Santosh Kumar was also an actor, and another brother S. Suleman was a film director.
+She married Darpan, her co-star and one of the foremost romantic heroes in Pakistani film industry, at the pinnacle of her movie career and had two sons Qaisar and Ali.
+Darpan's elder brother Santosh Kumar was also an actor, and another brother, S. Suleman, was a film director.

+Sultana owned a travel agency called "Darpan International".

 Illness and death

 Nayyar Sultana died of cancer on 27 October 1992 at Aga Khan Hospital in Karachi, Pakistan.

+Artistry and legacy

+Through her on-screen portrayals, Sultana contributed to the development of profound and prudent women characters in Pakistani cinema during the 1960s.